oLabHQ/role_model/README.md

 At the moment this is a project to store a company's list of responsibilities it's employees performed and the responsibilities assigned to each role.

+It's meant to be a DESCRIPTIVE tool, not a prescriptive one.

 # Quickstart #

 ```